ashraf-ul-alam-amit/cycle_theif/README.md

-# Cycle Thief Detection from Live CCTV Footage using YOLOv5 and DeepSORT
+# Cycle Thief Detection from Realtime Footage using YOLOv5 and DeepSORT

 ## Aim
-The objective of this project is to detect cycle theft in real-time using CCTV footage.
+The objective of this project is to detect cycle theft in real-time using Realtime.
 By utilizing advanced machine learning and tracking algorithms, the system identifies potential theft incidents and notifies authorities with evidence, including the thief's image, through a web interface.

 ## Approach
 1. **Data Collection**: Videos were recorded in cycle garages and parking lots for analysis.